jill64/sveltekit-adapter-aws/docs/lambda-s3/README.md

 - Require Multiple Origin

-If you use your original domain, you will need to manage multiple domains such as subdomains.
+If you use your custom domain, you will need to manage multiple domains such as subdomains.

 - Limited Pre-rendering